Explore our FAQ

 If a patient has a chronic disease, entering that information will be reflected in future CIHI updates.
 It is still encouraged to enter the appropriate diagnostic codes when you see the patient, just as you do with fee-for-service.

-Panel payments are made for all patients on your PCPCM panel retrospectively on a monthly basis.
 The yearly dollar amount per patient is calculated and divided by 12 to determine monthly payments.
-This payment includes all patients who are on your PCPCM panel, even if they are not seen in this time frame.
-Learn more with our dedicated resource on Complexity-Adjusted Panel Payments.
+This payment includes all patients on your PCPCM panel, regardless if they've been seen at the clinic that month.

 No. The PCPCM offers compensation to an individual physician and does not fund care provided by other practitioners.